allevo/event-database/README.md

 ## Licence

 Jansson library has own Licence.
-Some piece of codes like "pipe" and "logger" library are published under their licence.
+Some piece of codes like "pipe", "logger", "minunit" libraries are published under their licence.

 The remain code are published under MIT.